CNUClasses/embeddings/README.md

-# Recommendations for fine tuning RAG systems on Hugging Face biencoders and crossencoders.
+# Recommendations for fine tuning RAG systems on Hugging Face bi encoders and crossencoders.

 ## Summary
 This report outlines key strategies and recommendations for improving the performance of semantic search and retrieval systems, particularly focusing on data preparation, model selection and training procedures for bi and cross encoders on the Hugging Face platform.